-The Broadway musical Hamilton will soon open in Chicago—so now is the perfect time to talk about one of Act II's most pivotal songs: "The Election of 1800."
+The Broadway musical Hamilton will soon makes its Canadian debut—so now is the perfect time to talk about one of Act II's most pivotal songs: "The Election of 1800."
 The actual event was even more vitriolic than its onstage dramatization (which is plenty dramatic).
 Here’s what the Broadway show didn’t tell you about this epic, game-changing race.

 1. GEORGE WASHINGTON WAS URGED TO THROW HIS HAT INTO THE RING.